 In light of the negotiations, Grew later questioned whether his superiors really wanted peace, recalling that his messages urging Washington to negotiate with Konoe “seldom brought a response; they were rarely even referred to, and reporting to our Government was like throwing pebbles into a lake at night; we were not permitted to see even the ripples.”
 He concluded, “I could only assume that our recommendations were not welcome…” That peace may not have been the ultimate aim of officials in Washington is evidenced in a note by Secretary of War Henry L. Stimson, long a proponent of war with Japan, which stated his opinion that “while I approve of stringing out negotiations…they should not be allowed to ripen into personal conference between the President and P.M.”

 Grew’s prediction that conversations with Konoe could normalize relations with Japan wasn’t given the chance to come true.
 His prediction that Konoe’s fall would bring about a military dictatorship in Japan proved tragically accurate.
-Tojo, the militarist, was now prime minister.
+Tojo, the militarist, became prime minister.

 Proposals, Counter Proposals and War